Pollyfilla

-Pollyfilla (aka Colin McLean) (born August 1978) is a drag queen originally from Wellington, New Zealand.
-The drag persona of Colin McLean, Pollyfilla, through the years has become well known not only to Wellington's queer community, but the wider community and New Zealand as a whole, performing regularly at social and community events, attending LGBT rights rallies, entertaining on stage, film and television, as well as being the mainstay for drag entertainment at Wellington's popular gay venue POUND Nightclub and Bar.
+Colin McLean, known by her stage name Pollyfilla (born August 1978) is a New Zealand drag queen.

-She has also hosted or performed in front of thousands at the New Year's Eve celebration in Civic Square, Wellington.
+She has hosted or performed in front of thousands at the New Year's Eve celebration in Civic Square, Wellington.
 In June 2004, Pollyfilla and Colin McLean were featured at the Out Takes 2004 Lesbian & Gay Film Festival in a production which combined documentary footage with live performance.

 Recognition

 Described as a "Wellington icon" by mayor Kerry Prendergast in 2005, Pollyfilla performed annually during the Summer City festivities in Wellington and opens many LGBT themed events and exhibitions.
 For several years she was the mistress of ceremonies at the annual Wellington Gay and Lesbian Fair and was frequently the host of the Miss Drag Wellington: Queen of Queens pageant.
 Ironically, Pollyfilla has never won the wellington title.
 In 2006 she starred in "The Life and Times of the Divine Miss P," described as "a sparkly, singing and dancing camp parody" with a color-coded troupe of dancers called The Dazzling Fillettes.
 The sold-out show was held at the BATS Theatre.
 Pollyfilla has been honoured many times for her work for the LGBT community and her contributions to Wellington's cultural fabric.

 In January 2018, Pollyfilla was inducted in to the Melbourne Drag Awards Hall of Fame.